 The first leaves have fallen, the days are getting shorter and autumn is knocking at the door.
-Here are 10 fascinating fall words from around the world to get you in the mood for the changing season!
+Not ready for the chill in the air?
+Here are 10 fascinating fall words from around the world to get you in the mood for the changing season.

 1. Calavera (Spanish)

 Translation: a Day of the Dead skull

 We love autumn because it’s full of festivities, and the November holiday, Día de los Muertos, is right up there in our list of favorites.
 When it comes to this Mexican celebration of life and death, there’s nothing more iconic than the colorful calaveras, or sugar skulls.
 These offerings to the dead are typically made from alfeñique (a mixture of sugar, hot water and lemon) or clay, and are heavily decorated with flowers, beads, feathers, icing and more.